Mozilla Europe

 Mozilla Europe was a non-profit organisation that promoted and deployed Mozilla products, like Firefox and Thunderbird, in Europe.
 It was founded on 17 February 2004 by contributors to Mozilla and other free software projects, and was an independent affiliate of the Mozilla Foundation with headquarters in Paris, France.
-It was disbanded on 17 February 2012 as Mozilla created on late 2011 an official structure in Paris.
+It was disbanded on 17 February 2012 after Mozilla created an official structure in Paris in late 2011.